LDSSA/ds-prep-course-2025/docs/github.md

 ls ~/projects/ds-prep-workspace
 ```

 And you're done with setting **'Git'** and **'GitHub'**!
-Go back to the main menu and continue with [step 4](https://github.com/LDSSA/ds-prep-course-2025/tree/main?tab=readme-ov-file#4-setup-for-all-operating-systems---python-virtual-environment), setting up the virtual environment.
+Go back to the main menu and continue with [step 4](../README.md#4-Setup-for-all-operating-systems-python-virtual-environment), setting up your Python virtual environment.